-What must be included in lease agreements?
+What must be included in a lease agreement

 Few people know that the Rental Housing Act requires certain information to be included in all written residential lease agreements.
 Most landlords are horrified to hear that if this information is not included in a written lease, they may be fined or imprisoned for up to two years.
-The Rental Housing Act has introduced various offences for landlords, so they have to tread lightly when renting out residential property.
+The details that must be included in a residential lease agreement include:

 - the names and addresses of the landlords and tenants,